mcabralpinto/prime-factor-codification/README.md

 1. Decompose the number in prime factors;
 2. Count how many times every existing prime factor up until the highest appears in the decomposition;
-3. Sort the counts (highest factor -> lowest factor) and separate them with a single prime character `'`;
+3. Sort the counts (highest factor -> lowest factor) and separate them with a single quote character `'`;
 4. For every group of *n* consecutive 0s, replace it with *n* in PFWS enclosed by parenthesis `( ... )`.

 ```